wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.3.6 =
+* Upgrade immediately.
+Fixes possible XSS vulnerability in Wordfence "firewall unlock" form.
+* Also added rate limiting to max of 10 requests per second to the unlock form.

 = 3.3.5 =
 * Re-releasing to try and fix an issue with the WordPress plugin distro system.